Derek-Walton/Smart-Home-Coursework/README.md

-# Programming Coursework Smart Home App
+# Programming Coursework Smart Home App 💻

-A Smart Home app protoype written in Python using the Tkinter Graphical User Interface.
+A __Smart Home app__ protoype written in __Python__ using __Tkinter__ (Python's Standard Graphical User Interface Package).
 This was submitted as the second piece of coursework for the first-year Programming module at the University of Portsmouth.

 ## Table of contents